joelparkerhenderson/ways-of-working/README.md

 ## For feedback

-We aim to give lots of positive feedback; a good ratio is 5 positive interactions to 1 negative interaction, even in the midst of a conflict.

-We praise effort and we also praise ability.
+Ask for feedback often.

+Ensure you’re giving lots of positive feedback.

 It's great to offer some positive feedback, then stop there.

-Ask for feedback often.

-Leaders need to explicitly lead great feedback culture.

-Ask.

 Don't punish.